-So I’ve recently celebrated my blogs first birthday check it out, there might be a little giveaway!
-And with that in mind I wanted to share the things I’ve come to learn and realise about blogging and the blogging community in general.
+So I’ve recently celebrated my blogs first birthday and with that in mind I wanted to share the things I’ve come to learn and realise about blogging and the blogging community in general.

 It’s been an amazing journey deciding how I want my blog, what direction I want it to head in and how I want it to look.
 Its such a good feeling when you’re really pleased with a post or a new look or theme but every journey has ups and downs and I wanted to share mine with you.

 This is not healthy nor does it help you, your well being or your blog!
 Your blog is your little corner of the internet and nobody elses’, so do you and don’t worry about other people.
 Followers will love you for your individuality, not because you are doing the same as everyone else, at least I’d like to think so anyway!!

 The more you compare others success, the worse you will feel about yourself.
 Go at your own pace and do it how you want to, it isn’t a race!
 You will feel much happier forgetting how others are doing and celebrate their successes instead of envying them.

 Some people blog full time, some work and some blog whilst at uni so the amount of time people can spend on blogging really varies, there is no way any one person has the same circumstances as somebody else!

 2. People will be bitchy

 You are always going to get some bitching and nastiness going on, especially when you throw so many females into one hobby, but just learn to let it go over your head and not bother you, they’re behind a computer screen after all, and are probably not brave or bold enough to say things like that in person!

 I’ve been lucky enough to only experience one horrible comment on my blog, to which I didn’t respond and just removed it, I don’t need negativity on my posts!
 I was also subject to a very passive aggressive comment on Twitter the parties of which claim to be really nice and caring and somehow have so many followers, but as is life, just let it go over your head!